ryanatkn/svelte-store-study/README.md

 [The Svelte store](https://svelte.dev/docs#run-time-svelte-store) has a contract that anyone can implement, and the community has created a number of compatible implementations with various features.
-This project aims to demonstrate these differences.
+This project aims to demonstrate these differences so we can learn by example.

 The current demos: